OliPerkins1987/Fire_GBM/README.md

 # Fire_GBM
 Code for development of a global behavioural model of human fire impacts.
-Supports paper (Perkins et al., 2021) under submission to Socio-ecological simulation modelling (SESMO).
+Supports paper (Perkins et al., 2022) published in Socio-ecological simulation modelling (SESMO).

 Code in this repository was used to define simple classification tree models to define the distribution of 'land fire systems'.